projectcalico/calico/master/security/kubernetes-node-ports.md

 ### Features

 This how-to guide uses the following Calico features:
-- **GlobalNetwork policy** with a preDNAT field
+- **GlobalNetworkPolicy** with a preDNAT field
 - **HostEndpoint**

 ### Concepts

 #### Calico global network policy with a preDNAT field

 In a Kubernetes cluster, kube-proxy will DNAT a request to the node's port and IP address, to one of the pods that backs the service.
 For Calico global network policy to both allow normal ingress cluster traffic, and deny other general ingress traffic, it must take effect before DNAT.
-To do this, you simply add a preDNAT field to a Calico global network policy.
+To do this, you simply add a **preDNAT** field to a Calico global network policy.
 The preDNAT field:

 - Applies only to ingress rules
 - Enforces all ingress traffic through a host endpoint, regardless of destination.